Marcel Duchamp

 1915

 He leaves Paris for the New York, where he is welcomed by reporters and intellectuals as a famous man and soon meets future patrons Louise and Walter Arensberg, as well as a large circle of artists and poets who would give shape to New York Dada.
 The Arensbergs establish a studio for him in the Lincoln Arcade building.
 He soon becomes the center of a circle that gathered at the Arensberg's apartment in the evenings, where he is often to be found playing chess with Arensberg or Francis Picabia.
 He gets many offers from art galleries eager to handle his works but refuses them all, not wanting to start a full-time career as a painter.
 To support himself, he gives French lessons.
-He helps Arensberg buying back as many of his works, including the "Nude".
+He helps Arensberg buying back many of his works, including the Nude.
 Makes New York his home until 1923, where his activities influence the conception of artistic practice elaborated as New York Dada.
 In particular, he provides key theorizations of strategies like the use of mechanical drawing, the deployment of found objects, and the assumption of alternate identities.
-Construction of "The Large Glass" begins.
+Construction of The Large Glass begins.
 Painted on glass and including industrially produced wires, it represents a mechanical diagram of sexual intercourse, the functioning of which is elaborately, though enigmatically, explained by Duchamp in his notes related to the project.
-Makes his first New York readymade: a snow shovel bought at a hardware store to which he adds the inscription: "In Advance of the Broken Arm [after] Marcel Duchamp".
+Makes his first New York readymade: a snow shovel bought at a hardware store to which he adds the inscription: In Advance of the Broken Arm [after] Marcel Duchamp.

 1916

 He moves to 33 West 67th Street, in the same building as the Arensbergs.
-They will pay his rent in exchange for "The Large Glass".
+They pay his rent in exchange for The Large Glass.
 He meets Katherine S. Dreier, a director and benefactor of Society of Independent Artists.
-He demonstrates that the action designating a readymade can also take place at a distance by Duchamp's letter to his sister Suzanne asking her to complete "Bottlerack" which he had purchased as a "sculpture already made" and left in his apartment in Paris.
-"Fountain", the most notorious example of his readymades, is submitted to the first exhibition of the Society of Independent Artists, and organization that Duchamp found, under the pseudonym R. Mutt.
-Despite the stated program of the group to exhibit anything submitted by artists who had paid the fee, "Fountain" was rejected, resulting in a scandal that was only heightened when it was revealed who had authored the work.
-Duchamp discusses idea of the readymade publicly for the first time in an interview for the "Evening World".
+He writes to his sister Suzanne asking her to complete Bottlerack which he had purchased as a "sculpture already made" and left in his apartment in Paris, thereby demonstrating that the construction of a "ready-made" can take place at a distance.
+Fountain, the most notorious example of his readymades, is submitted to the first exhibition of the Society of Independent Artists, an organization that Duchamp founded, under the pseudonym R. Mutt.
+Despite the stated program of the group to exhibit anything submitted by artists who had paid the fee, Fountain was rejected, resulting in a scandal that was only heightened when it was revealed who had authored the work.
+Duchamp discusses idea of the readymade publicly for the first time in an interview for the Evening World.

 1917